Bird Safe Harrisburg

 The official project consists of a team of volunteers who monitor routes in Harrisburg during spring and fall migratory periods to help save injured window-strike victims and collect deceased birds.
 All impacted birds encountered during monitoring are recorded in the official iNaturalist project.
 Injured birds are transported to West Shore Wildlife Center for care and rehabilitation.
 Deceased birds are collected for research with ultimate storage at the Academy of Natural Sciences in Philadelphia and, for select species, at Pennsylvania Game Commission.

 We are in need of volunteers.
-If you are interested in either transporting injured birds to rehab, or serving as a monitor, please email birdsafeharrisburg@appalachianaudubon.org with your availability and a completed volunteer agreement.
+If you are interested in either transporting injured birds to rehab, or serving as a monitor, please submit this form.
+Note that you will be asked to complete a volunteer agreement before engaging in volunteer activities.
+If you have any questions, please email birdsafeharrisburg@appalachianaudubon.org.
 Thanks in advance!